24kironhead/CSDACD/README.md

 # CSDACD: Domain-adaptive Change Detection Network for Cross-seasonal Remote Sensing Images

 The source code for CSDACD: Domain-adaptive Change Detection Network for Cross-seasonal Remote Sensing Images.
-For more details, please refer to our paper
+For more details, please refer to our paper.

 # Abstract